 And tying it back to 1975 Topps, Robin Yount retired on the same exact date that George Brett retired.
 Like Brett, he also played on one team, his entire career, the Milwaukee Brewers.
 He was the final 1975 Topps player (that was also Hank Aaron’s teammate) to retire.

-When I think of baseball players from the 70’s, I see their photos from the 1975 Topps set.
+When I think of baseball players from the 70’s, I picture them as seen in their photos from the 1975 Topps set.

 And that’s the way it was… until I caught a glimpse of some SSPC cards that were unique in all sorts of ways.
-I got the whole set and my world view of 1975 baseball players changed.
+I got the whole set and my world view of how baseball players should’ve looked in ’75 changed.

 Finding the SSPC set was like unearthing photographs of people you’ve known all your life and discovering their wild and crazy side.